Retro fridge freezer buying guide

 Servis retro fridge freezers

-All of the retro fridge freezers listed on the Servis website are 60cm wide, making them well suited to smaller kitchens.
+All the retro fridge freezers listed on the Servis website are 60cm wide, making them well suited to smaller kitchens.

 Smeg retro fridge freezers